 All cats that are 6 months of age or older and permitted outside are required to be spayed or neutered.

 The Army Morale, Welfare and Recreation Pet Kennels accepts lodgers of the furry kind.
 The U.S. Army Garrison-Hawaii Morale, Welfare and Recreation fund kennel is available for dogs and cats and is located at the Halawa State Quarantine site in Halawa Valley at 99-951 Halawa Valley Street.

 All reservations must have a deposit of two nights’ stay before being added to our schedule.
-First-time boarders are required to make their first deposit in person, excluding those who are making a permanent change of station into Joint Base Pearl Harbor.
+First-time boarders are required to make their first deposit in person excluding those who are making a permanent change of station into Joint Base Pearl Harbor Hickam.
 We accept reservations up to two months in advance.
-Those who are will be traveling for leisure with reservations of 30 consecutive days or more are required to make a deposit of 50% of the total.
+Those who are or will be traveling for leisure with reservations of 30 consecutive days or more are required to make a deposit of 50% of the total.

 Vaccine requirements must be sent to the office prior to the date of drop-off to ensure animal(s) are up to date.
 Failure to send vaccination records may result in cancellation of reservation and the deposit will be surrendered.

 Boarding of animals without reservations will be accepted only if space is available.
 Peak kenneling times are summer, Thanksgiving and Christmas and reservations should be made two to three months in advance for best availability options.
 Call 808-368-3456 for more information and reservations.
 Visit the MWR pet kennels website for more information or email us at HIMWRPETKENNELS@GMAIL.COM.

 Veterinary Services are not available on Joint Base Pearl Harbor Hickam Naval Base Pearl Harbor.